Measurement of inelastic, single- and double-diffraction cross sections in proton-proton collisions at the LHC with ALICE: Acknowledgements

 \section{Acknowledgements}

-The ALICE collaboration would like to thank all its engineers and technicians for their invaluable contributions to the construction of the experiment and the CERN accelerator teams for the outstanding performance of the LHC complex. \\ The ALICE collaboration acknowledges the following funding agencies for their support in building and running the ALICE detector: \\ Calouste Gulbenkian Foundation from Lisbon and Swiss Fonds Kidagan, Armenia; \\ Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq), Financiadora de Estudos e Projetos (FINEP), Funda\c{c}\~{a}o de Amparo \`{a} Pesquisa do Estado de S\~{a}o Paulo (FAPESP); \\ National Natural Science Foundation of China (NSFC), the Chinese Ministry of Education (CMOE) and the Ministry of Science and Technology of China (MSTC); \\ Ministry of Education and Youth of the Czech Republic; \\ Danish Natural Science Research Council, the Carlsberg Foundation and the Danish National Research Foundation; \\ The European Research Council under the European Community's Seventh Framework Programme; \\ Helsinki Institute of Physics and the Academy of Finland; \\ French CNRS-IN2P3, the `Region Pays de Loire', `Region Alsace', `Region Auvergne' and CEA, France; \\ German BMBF and the Helmholtz Association; \\ General Secretariat for Research and Technology, Ministry of Development, Greece; \\ Hungarian OTKA and National Office for Research and Technology (NKTH); \\ Department of Atomic Energy and Department of Science and Technology of the Government of India; \\ Istituto Nazionale di Fisica Nucleare (INFN) of Italy; \\ MEXT Grant-in-Aid for Specially Promoted Research, Ja\-pan; \\ Joint Institute for Nuclear Research, Dubna; \\ National Research Foundation of Korea (NRF); \\ CONACYT, DGAPA, M\'{e}xico, ALFA-EC and the HELEN Program (High-Energy physics Latin-American--European Network); \\ Stichting voor Fundamenteel Onderzoek der Materie (FOM) and the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (NWO), Netherlands; \\ Research Council of Norway (NFR); \\ Polish Ministry of Science and Higher Education; \\ National Authority for Scientific Research - NASR (Autoritatea Na\c{t}ional\u{a} pentru Cercetare \c{S}tiin\c{t}ific\u{a} - ANCS); \\ Federal Agency of Science of the Ministry of Education and Science of Russian Federation, International Science and Technology Center, Russian Academy of Sciences, Russian Federal Agency of Atomic Energy, Russian Federal Agency for Science and Innovations and CERN-INTAS; \\ Ministry of Education of Slovakia; \\ Department of Science and Technology, South Africa; \\ CIEMAT, EELA, Ministerio de Educaci\'{o}n y Ciencia of Spain, Xunta de Galicia (Conseller\'{\i}a de Educaci\'{o}n), CEA\-DEN, Cubaenerg\'{\i}a, Cuba, and IAEA (International Atomic Energy Agency); \\ Swedish Research Council (VR) and Knut $\&$ Alice Wallenberg Foundation (KAW); \\ Ukraine Ministry of Education and Science; \\ United Kingdom Science and Technology Facilities Council (STFC); \\ The United States Department of Energy, the United States National Science Foundation, the State of Texas, and the State of Ohio. \end{acknowledgement}
+We are grateful to R. Ciesielski, E. Gotsman, K. Goulianos, V. Khoze, G. Levin, S. Ostapchenko and M. Ryskin for providing us the numerical predictions of their models \cite{KMR, GLM, Ostapchenko, Goulianos}. \\ The ALICE collaboration would like to thank all its engineers and technicians for their invaluable contributions to the construction of the experiment and the CERN accelerator teams for the outstanding performance of the LHC complex.
+The ALICE collaboration acknowledges the following funding agencies for their support in building and running the ALICE detector: Calouste Gulbenkian Foundation from Lisbon and Swiss Fonds Kidagan, Armenia; Conselho Nacional de Desenvolvimento Cient\'{\i}fico e Tecnol\'{o}gico (CNPq), Financiadora de Estudos e Projetos (FINEP), Funda\c{c}\~{a}o de Amparo \`{a} Pesquisa do Estado de S\~{a}o Paulo (FAPESP); National Natural Science Foundation of China (NSFC), the Chinese Ministry of Education (CMOE) and the Ministry of Science and Technology of China (MSTC); Ministry of Education and Youth of the Czech Republic; Danish Natural Science Research Council, the Carlsberg Foundation and the Danish National Research Foundation; The European Research Council under the European Community's Seventh Framework Programme; Helsinki Institute of Physics and the Academy of Finland; French CNRS-IN2P3, the `Region Pays de Loire', `Region Alsace', `Region Auvergne' and CEA, France; German BMBF and the Helmholtz Association; General Secretariat for Research and Technology, Ministry of Development, Greece; Hungarian OTKA and National Office for Research and Technology (NKTH); Department of Atomic Energy and Department of Science and Technology of the Government of India; Istituto Nazionale di Fisica Nucleare (INFN) of Italy; MEXT Grant-in-Aid for Specially Promoted Research, Ja\-pan; Joint Institute for Nuclear Research, Dubna; National Research Foundation of Korea (NRF); CONACYT, DGAPA, M\'{e}xico, ALFA-EC and the HELEN Program (High-Energy physics Latin-American--European Network); Stichting voor Fundamenteel Onderzoek der Materie (FOM) and the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (NWO), Netherlands; Research Council of Norway (NFR); Polish Ministry of Science and Higher Education; National Authority for Scientific Research - NASR (Autoritatea Na\c{t}ional\u{a} pentru Cercetare \c{S}tiin\c{t}ific\u{a} - ANCS); Federal Agency of Science of the Ministry of Education and Science of Russian Federation, International Science and Technology Center, Russian Academy of Sciences, Russian Federal Agency of Atomic Energy, Russian Federal Agency for Science and Innovations and CERN-INTAS; Ministry of Education of Slovakia; Department of Science and Technology, South Africa; CIEMAT, EELA, Ministerio de Educaci\'{o}n y Ciencia of Spain, Xunta de Galicia (Conseller\'{\i}a de Educaci\'{o}n), CEA\-DEN, Cubaenerg\'{\i}a, Cuba, and IAEA (International Atomic Energy Agency); Swedish Research Council (VR) and Knut $\&$ Alice Wallenberg Foundation (KAW); Ukraine Ministry of Education and Science; United Kingdom Science and Technology Facilities Council (STFC); The United States Department of Energy, the United States National Science Foundation, the State of Texas, and the State of Ohio. \end{acknowledgement}